Regulatory compliance in data reconciliation

 Financial firms need to navigate a complex web of regulations that touch on various aspects of their data reconciliation processes.
 While requirements differ across jurisdictions, some of the major areas of regulation in this space include:

-Standards and formats adopted by the industry like those set by CPMI IOSCO with Critical Data Elements (CDE), and ISO 20022.
+- Reporting and Messaging Standards: Standards and formats adopted by the industry like those set by CPMI IOSCO with Critical Data Elements (CDE), and ISO 20022.

-The major financial watchdogs like FINRA, SEC, FCA, and ESMA that oversee compliance with regulations.
+- Financial Market Regulators and Supervisors: The major financial watchdogs like FINRA, SEC, FCA, and ESMA that oversee compliance with regulations.

 The specific rules vary across these areas, but there are some common themes around data reconciliation requirements.
 Firms must be able to demonstrate their ability to successfully reconcile transactions, positions, trade details, accounting figures and other data sets across systems, entities, departments and geographic regions.